 Breeding system

 Late maturity, in most of the Indian cattle breeds, is a common problem.
-There is no effective detection of heat symptoms during oestrus cycle by the cattle owners.
+There is no effective detection of heat symptoms during the oestrus cycle by the cattle owners.
 The calving interval is on the increase resulting in a reduction in efficiency of animal performance.
-Diseases causing abortion leads to economic loss to the industry.
-Mineral, hormone and vitamin deficiencies lead to fertility problems.
+Diseases causing abortion lead to economic loss to the industry.
+Mineral, hormone, and vitamin deficiencies lead to fertility problems.

 Education and Training